xpsi-group/xpsi/docs/source/install.rst

     * Conda environment exported to ``xpsi/environment.yml``

-When inspecting the ``xpsi/environment.yml`` file, note the packages that where installed into a Conda environment via pip.
+When inspecting the ``xpsi/environment.yml`` file, note the packages that were installed into a Conda environment via pip.
 There are a few reasons for these choices, but the main one is that pip is purely for Python packages and will not install unwanted non-Python libraries.
 To be clear, such libraries would be dependencies that could have been installed via Conda,